 - In the case of writers applying for active status membership on the basis of work published five years ago or longer, eligibility is based on our present criteria, not those in force at the time the work was published.

-The requirements and standards for Active Category membership are under constant review by the MWA Board.
+The requirements and standards for Active Status membership are under constant review by the MWA Board.
 Please ask for help from our headquarters if you have questions about the appropriate category for your membership.